Visual-Intelligence-UMN/interactive-survey-template/README.md

 #### 5. Push Changes and Deploy
 After making the necessary updates, commit your changes and push the changes to the main branch of your repository.
 GitHub Actions will automatically start the deployment process once changes are pushed.
-Once successfully deployed, your survey will be avaiable at `https://{your-github-username}.github.io/interactive-survey-template/`
+Once successfully deployed, your survey will be available at `https://{your-github-username}.github.io/interactive-survey-template/`

 #### 6. (Optional) Change the Repo name
-If you needed to change the repository name to better reflect your survey ([how to rename a repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/renaming-a-repository#)), please also update the `homepage` field in package.json
+If you need to change the repository name to better reflect your survey ([how to rename a repo](https://docs.github.com/en/repositories/creating-and-managing-repositories/renaming-a-repository#)), please also update the `homepage` field in package.json
 ```javascript
 // inside package.json